 In addition, we reserve the right to re-categorize submissions to better align with the overall organization of the site, and to modify, moderate, or combine ideas to maintain the integrity of the voting process and the quality of user experience.
 This includes the right to remove submissions that are duplicates.

 We define a duplicate as any question that shares the same or very similar intent as a previously submitted question.
 The point of the question platform is to measure the true support for unique questions.
 Having multiple submissions of a single question dilutes the votes and advocacy for it.
-Hundreds -- and sometimes thousands -- of new questions are submitted each day, and a great deal of them bear close similarity to existing questions on the site.
+Dozens -- and sometimes hundreds -- of new questions are submitted each day, and a great deal of them bear close similarity to existing questions on the site.
 For similar questions, we aim to herd together questions that would ultimately reveal the same distinctions between candidates or understanding of a single candidate’s position on an issue.

 Example of questions considered to be duplicates: